holasoysoler/git-practice/README.md

 For more training regarding Git usage, see: https://learngitbranching.js.org/

+## Merging

+Merging means to bring changes from one branch into another

 ## What's a remote?

 A remote repo is one hosted somwwhere other than our local machine.
 We can add remotes with `git remote add` and set up *tracking branches* to track differences between our local and remote repos.